Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Summary, Conclusion and Outlook

 \section{Summary, Conclusion and Outlook}

-We have investigated non-perturbatively how the coupling to a continuum of modes leads to mass-renormalization effects in ab initio QED.
-Starting with the free charged particles interacting with a photonic continuum of modes, we demonstrated the free-space mass renormalization procedure and highlighted how it connects two levels of theory (QM and NRQED) by the energy dispersion.
-We showed how the experimentally observable mass depends on the number of photon modes (local photonic density of states) and increasing light-matter interaction strength.
-For a non-perturbative mass renormalization of a bound system coupled to light, we found that the NRQED and QM settings do not agree for both its equilibrium and excited-state properties.
-This occurs because the bound system interacts differently with the electromagnetic continuum as opposed to the free particle case.
-That is, out of the sampled discretized continuum only a few of the lowest lying photon modes play a significant role when interacting with a bound system.
-Finally, we demonstrated how approximations like the effective few-mode or dipole-self-energy approximation can capture non-trivial ground-state effects.
-Specifically, we showed for the ground-state density and PES of the respective atomic and molecular systems quantitative agreements with the numerically exact results.
-While these considerations were restricted to simple one-dimensional model of NRQED, we expect that similar mass-renormalization effects are ubiquitous in light-matter interactions.
-Understanding these inherently non-perturbative effects could help us to get a further theoretical control-knob on the properties of matter in photonic environments.
-Besides this more practically relevant implications, the obtained theoretical insights could provide a different viewpoint on the renormalization effects that show up in interacting quantum field theories.
+We have investigated non-perturbatively how the coupling to a (discretized) continuum of modes leads to mass-renormalization effects in ab initio QED.
+Starting with free charged particles interacting with a photonic continuum of modes, we demonstrated the free-space mass-renormalization procedure and highlighted how it connects two levels of theory (NRQED {and the free-space renormalized theory}) by the energy dispersion.
+We showed the dependence of the renormalized mass on the amount of photon modes and the light-matter interaction strength.
+Our numerically exact, non-perturbative simulations highlighted the shortcomings of second-order perturbation theory.
+We found in accordance to intuition that the renormalized mass increases when the coupling is increased in the relevant energy range and decreases for deceasing coupling.
+In the non-perturbative mass renormalization case of bound systems coupled to light, we found that the NRQED and {renormalized} settings, which are connected via the free-space mass renormalization, do not agree for both its equilibrium and excited-state properties.
+This occurs because the bound system interacts differently with the electromagnetic continuum as opposed to the free-particle case.
+That is, out of the sampled discretized continuum only a few of the lowest-lying photon modes play a significant role when interacting with a bound system.

+{These results, which highlight that the interplay between the longitudinal and transverse light-matter interactions is non-trivial, also demonstrate that one should be cautious when using a multi-mode description of a photonic environment together with a free-space renormalized description of the charged particles.
+This is a very relevant and timely topic, since in ab-initio QED simulations routinely the free-space renormalized masses of the charged particles are used in conjunction with multiple modes of a cavity~\cite{ruggenthaler2023}.
+As has been highlighted in the literature~\cite{ruggenthaler2023, svendsen2023theory}, one at least needs to subtract the free-space continuum of modes from the cavity description.
+Yet, as we have demonstrated in this work, the interplay between the free-space renormalization and the longitudinal interaction between the charged particles can be highly non-trivial.
+Although these two effects are individually well-studied in their respective communities, their interplay clearly merits future research and is clearly important for polaritonic chemistry and cavity materials engineering.}